hoanganh1999/Tutorital.md/CodingTutorial2.md

 - then create a folder called 'Art' under the project window.
 - Then add 2 square sprites one called 'Player' and other called 'Enemy'.
 - Then change the colour of the 'Player' sprite to blue by clicking on the sprite, the go to Sprite Renderer then click on colour.
 Do the same thing with 'Enemy' sprite but change its colour to red.
-- Go to the 'Player' sprite and under the Inspector window click on tag and change it to player
+- Go to the 'Player' sprite and under the Inspector window click on Tag and change it to player
 - finally make a folder under the project windown called 'Scripts' by right click in assets windown, create, folder. after that, in the 'Scripts' folder create 2 scripts, one is called 'EnemyFollow' and the other one is called 'PlayerController'.

 ### Note since this tutorial is all about 2D Enemy Follow AI, so I am just going to talk brieftly about the Player's movement Script.
 - First add a Rigidbody 2D to the player then change the Body Type of the Rigidbody 2D from dynamic to kinematic.
-- Add the 'PlayerController' scipt to the player then change the speed of the player to 10
+- Add the 'PlayerController' scipt to the player then change the speed of the player to 10.

 using System.Collections;